 Rieter plans spinning mills, develops, produces and supplies the machines for fiber preparation, spinning preparation and end spinning, and supervises the installed machines throughout their life cycle.

 Rieter with all its brands is established worldwide as a premium supplier.
 Innovative products and services from Rieter enable spinning mill operators to be more competitive.
-Success factors are either low yarn production costs, which are achieved through savings on raw materials, energy, labor and depreciation, or special yarns, which allow higher prices to be achieved.
+Success factors are either low yarn production costs, which are achieved through savings on raw materials, energy, labor and productivity advantages and therefore enable a sustainable yarn production, or special yarns, which allow higher prices to be achieved.

-The professionalism and availability of the service is also a key aspect when customers decide to buy Rieter products.
+The professionalism and availability of the service is also a key aspect when customers decide to buy Rieter solutions.

 Three business groups

-The Business Group Components develops, produces and distributes technology components and precision winding machines for use in the textile value chain.
+The Business Group Components develops, produces and distributes technology components and precision winding machines as well as solutions for the production of filament yarns and nonwoven fabrics.
 Technology components come into contact with fibers and affect yarn properties; they are used in new machines and have to be replaced at regular intervals during operation.
-Precision winding machines are used for down-stream yarn processing, such as dyeing.

-The Business Group After Sales develops, produces and distributes spare parts for Rieter machines as well as upgrades, conversions and retrofits.
+The Business Group After Sales develops, produces and distributes spare parts for Rieter machines as well as building conversions and modernizations.
 After Sales also sells technology components that are not included in the range of products offered by the Business Group Components.
 After Sales also offers services that enable Rieter customers to improve the efficiency and effectiveness of their spinning mills.

 (Source: PCI, ITMF, estimate Rieter)